The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: From Modality Alignment to Jailbreak Transfer

-\paragraph{End-to-End Training} The goal of unified omni-models is to transform inputs into a shared representation space that is largely modality-agnostic to the underlying model \cite{lee2025multimodal, xu2025qwen2}.
 To achieve this, omni-models are typically trained in multiple stages.
-In the first stage, the audio encoder and projection modules are optimized typically with the language model backbone held fixed, so that raw audio features are mapped into the same embedding space as text tokens.
+In the first stage, the audio encoder and projection module are optimized with the language model backbone frozen, so that raw audio features are mapped into the same embedding space as text tokens.
 In the second stage, the language model backbone is unfrozen and jointly trained with additional multimodal data to enable more comprehensive multimodal understanding.
-Given paired audio-text data $(\mathbf{x_a}, \mathbf{x_t}, \mathbf{y_t})$, where $\mathbf{x_a}$ denotes input audio tokens, $\mathbf{x_t}$ input text tokens and $\mathbf{y_t}$ the target text tokens, an omni-model is trained to predict $\mathbf{y_t}$.
-Let $\theta$ denote the parameters of the language model backbone, and let the multimodal embedding sequence $\mathbf{M} = (\mathbf{T}, \mathbf{A})$ be obtained via tokenization and modality-specific embedding functions, as described above.
-The model defines an autoregressive output distribution
+Given paired audio-text data \((\mathbf{x_a}, \mathbf{x_t}, \mathbf{y_t})\), where $\mathbf{x_a}$ denotes input audio tokens, $\mathbf{x_t}$ input text tokens and $\mathbf{y_t}$ the target text tokens, the omni-model with parameters $\theta$ is trained to model the autoregressive distribution